 This is what happened in original Christianity: The writings of a disciple in recollecting events were called memoirs.
-Luke and the other gospel writer accurated reported how Jesus fulfilled his mission.
-Especially when they were written they were not called the word of God or treated as such like they became to be recognized down the road a ways.
+Luke and the other gospel writers accurately reported how Jesus fulfilled his mission.
+(Now Matthew and John were apostles.
+And Mark was the agent of the apostle Peter, probably writing on his behalf.)
+Especially when they were written they were not called the word of God or treated as such like they became to be recognized down the road.

 Contrast the Gospels with the church epistles.
-The writing of Paul and the other Apostles and disciples are inspired and the best explanations for understanding our faith.
-They make the claim to that what they teach they recieved by revelation from Yahweh and that what they write are the commandment of the Lord.
+The writings of Paul and the other Apostles and disciples are divinely inspired and the best explanations for understanding our faith.
+They expressly make the claim that what they teach they received by revelation from Yahweh and that what they write are the commandments of the Lord.
 In fact, Paul tells us to follow the traditions established by the apostles:

 So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.
 (2Th 2:15 ESV)